+• Receiving sensitive information in a format that empowers, rather than belittles, is important and rare. • Learning from a Black person with first-hand experience and the ability to connect the past to the present is crucial to understanding systemic racism.
+You cannot get this education from a white person who studies racism. • Asking a Black person to do work that is emotionally draining in a way that empowers you instead of accusing you is emotional labor.
+Asking your Black friends to do this for free is wrong, so turning to someone who chooses to do this for work is definitely the right move.
 The time I take to prepare and recover from creating an open, loving, respectful space for race discussions is worth gold.
 These open discussions and activities are how change occurs.
-Hiding or minimizing the cost to me as the facilitator doesn’t help you to understand the toll racism takes.
-Because regardless of how well-meaning you are, if you’re here to learn, you will say or do something racist.
-And that’s okay because I’m willing to help you without guilting you.
+Hiding or minimizing the cost to me as the facilitator doesn’t help you to understand the toll systemic racism takes.
+Because regardless of how well-meaning you are, you will say or do something racist.
+And that’s okay because you’re learning (which is a lifelong endeavor) and I’m willing to help you without guilting you.